himudigonda/MoveGuiderAI/README.md

 * `plotting/`: A package containing all data visualization functions.
 Each module returns a Plotly Figure object.
 * `data/`: Contains data files, such as the `user_profiles.json` for storing user settings.
 * `config.py`: Loads and provides access to configuration and secret keys from the `.env` file.
-* `.env`: A local, untracked file for storing secret API keys.

 ---